 Just before you leave — either the day of or before the trip — you should also check your tyre pressure and make sure there’s no sharp objects causing slow leaks in the area.
 Having a spare wheel in your boot is obviously a no brainer, but adding a puncture repair kit in there as well could get you out of a lot of trouble.

 Prepare to get handy

 There are certain things out on the road that you can take care of yourself relatively easily, if you know how.
 Unfortunately, you’re not always going to have the reception out on the road to be able to open up your phone and find an instructional video for help.
 That’s why brushing up on your knowledge before you go can be really beneficial.

 Prepare your Cover

-Making sure you’re covered can bring you a lot of peace of mind when you’re out there exploring Australia’s outback, so you can spend more time admiring the scenery and less time worrying about what could happen if things went wrong!
+Making sure you’re covered can bring you a lot of peace of mind when you’re exploring Australia’s outback — you'll enjoy the scenery more if you spend less time worrying about worst case scenarios!